-Importers: I have my own design and worked with factories in China now, should i prepare a inspection checklist for sourcing and quality control? how to create the checklist for product sourcing and inspection?
+Importers: I have my own design and worked with factories in China now, should I prepare an inspection checklist for sourcing and quality control? how to create the checklist for product sourcing and inspection?

 Why you should create a quality control inspection checklist?